Ezinnem/Ezinnem/README.md

 ### :woman_technologist: About Me:

-I am a Software Developer...
+I am a Software Developer.

 - :telescope: I am a Software Engineer; contributing to frontend and backend for building web applications.
 Also, I perform Quality Assurance tests for web applications.